Published By Janet Gershen-Siegel at December 31st, 2017

 For Fair Credit, we are partial to the Capital One Spark Classic for Business.
 It has no yearly fee.
 There are cash-back rewards.
 You will need to have a credit score of 690 or better.
 BEAR IN MIND: the standard APR is 23.99% variable APR.
 Get it here: https://www.capitalone.com/small-business/credit-cards/spark-classic/

 Look at the SimplyCash Plus Business Credit Card from American Express.
 You can earn as much as $400 cash back.
 Get a $200 statement credit after spending $5,000.
-You get 5% cash back at US office supply stores and on wireless phone services purchased straight from US service providers (this applies to first $50,000 of annual spending).
-You also get 3% cash back on the spending category of your choice, from eight different categories, including airfare, gas, advertising and computer purchases (applies to first $50,000 of annual spending).
-Additionally you get 1% cash back on all other purchases.
-Get it here: https://www.americanexpress.com/us/small-business/credit-cards/simply-cash-plus-business-credit-card/44279
+You get 5% cash back at US office supply stores and on wireless phone services purchased straight from US service providers.
+This applies to the first $50,000 of yearly spending.

 In addition, consider the Spark Cash Select from Capital One.
 You get 1.5% cash back on all purchases, without any limitations.
 New cardholders can also get a $200 cash bonus as soon as they spend $3,000 on new purchases within three months of account opening.
 New customers also get introductory APR of 0% on purchases for nine months.
-There is no annual fee.
-Get it here: https://www.capitalone.com/small-business/credit-cards/spark-cash-select/
+In addition, there is no yearly fee.

 Check out the Wells Fargo Business Secured Credit Card.
-It enables cardholders to obtain a credit limit of $500 – $25,000.
+It lets cardholders get a credit limit of $500 – $25,000.
 The amount available equals the amount of cash you offer to secure the line.
 Your purchase APR rate can be as low as a variable 13.15%.
 The yearly fee is $25.
 The more cards you have the more expensive your yearly fee will be.
-This card allows small business owners with substandard personal credit to get a card to make purchases and create business credit.
-The card will only report to the personal credit agencies if you default or are overdue on payments.
-Get it here: https://www.wellsfargo.com/biz/business-credit/credit-cards/secured-card/

 Check out the Business Platinum Card from American Express.
 Travel benefits including access to these airport lounge networks:

 You also receive Gold Status when you register for the Starwood Preferred Guest program.
-You receive a $200 annual air travel fee credit.
+Also, you get a $200 annual air travel fee credit.
 There is a $100 credit towards the Global Entry application fee, including access to TSA PreCheck program.
 You get one point per dollar spent on most purchases.
-You get 1.5 times the points on charges of $5,000 or more on qualifying purchases, up to one million more points per year.
-You get five points per dollar spent purchasing flights and prepaid hotels from the American Express Travel site.
-Get it here: https://www.americanexpress.com/us/small-business/credit-cards/business-platinum/44279

-Your absolute best small business credit cards are based on your credit history and scores.
+Your absolute best balance transfer business credit cards have a basis in your credit history and scores.
 Just you can decide which benefits you want and need, so be sure to do your homework.
-And, as always, make sure to build credit in the recommended order for the best, fastest benefits.
+Finally, learn more here and get started toward building credit in the recommended order for the best, fastest benefits.